People Power Revolution: Appeal of Butz Aquino and Cardinal Sin

+February 23

-Rising mass support (February 23)
+Rising mass support

-At dawn, Sunday, government troops arrived to knock down the main 50-kilowatt transmitter of Radio Veritas, cutting off broadcasts to people in the nearby provinces.
+At dawn, Sunday, government troops arrived at Radio Veritas and destroyed its main 50-kilowatt transmitter, cutting off broadcasts to people in the nearby provinces.
 The station switched to a 10-kilowatt standby transmitter with a limited range of broadcast.
 The station was targeted because it had proven to be a valuable communications tool for the people supporting the rebels, keeping them informed of government troop movements and relaying requests for food, medicine, and supplies.

 Still, people came to EDSA until it swelled to hundreds of thousands of unarmed civilians.
 The mood in the street was very festive, with many bringing whole families.
 Performers entertained the crowds, nuns and priests led prayer vigils, and people set up barricades and makeshift sandbags, trees, and vehicles in several places along EDSA and intersecting streets such as Santolan and Ortigas Avenue.
 Everywhere, people listened to Radio Veritas on their radios.
 A photo taken by Pete Reyes of Srs.
 Porferia Ocariza and Teresita Burias leading the rosary in front of soldiers has since become an iconic picture of the revolution.
 Several groups sang Bayan Ko (My Homeland), which, since 1980, had become a patriotic anthem of the opposition.
 People frequently flashed the 'LABAN' sign, which is an "L" formed with their thumb and index finger. 'laban' is the Filipino word for 'fight', but also the abbreviation of Lakas ng Bayan, Ninoy Aquino's party.
 After lunch on February 23, Enrile and Ramos decided to consolidate their positions.
 Enrile crossed EDSA from Camp Aguinaldo to Camp Crame amidst cheers from the crowd.

 In the mid-afternoon, Radio Veritas relayed reports of Marines massing near the camps in the east and LVT-5 tanks approaching from the north and south.
 A contingent of Marines with tanks and armored vans, led by Brigadier General Artemio Tadiar, was stopped along Ortigas Avenue, about two kilometers from the camps, by tens of thousands of people.
 Nuns holding rosaries knelt in front of the tanks and men and women linked arms together to block the troops.
 Tadiar asked the crowds to make a clearing for them, but they did not budge.
 In the end, the troops retreated with no shots fired.